One Day in Malaga: The Ultimate Itinerary with Local Tips

 If you have 24 hours to visit Malaga, you must walk its main commercial street, Calle Larios.

 This long street is one of the most beautiful commercial streets in Andalusia.
-On both sides, you’ll see high-street shops such as Women’s Secret, Zara, etc.
+On both sides, you’ll see high-street shops such as Women’s Secret and Mango, among others.

 You can also wander around the little streets from Larios to discover tapas, restaurants and shops.